kimandrews/Movi/README.md

 #### Requirements for Snakemake workflow

 * Genome assemblies should be moved into "data" directory: Each assembly should be a separate file in fasta format
-* assemblylist.txt in "config" direcotry: Text file containing one column with relative paths to each assembly
+* assemblylist.txt in "config" directory: Text file containing one column with relative paths to each assembly
-* gff_table.txt in "config" directory: Text file containing 2 columns, one with the relative paths to each gff file that will be created, and one with sample names
+* gff_table.txt in "config" directory: Text file containing 2 columns, one with the relative paths to each gff file that will be created by Prokka, and one with sample names

 #### The example snakemake workflow provided here can be run after downloading *M. ovipneumoniae* genome assemblies to the "data" directory using the following commands:
 ```